Tortellini Pasta Salad

 Cheese Tortellini Pasta Salad

 If there’s any salad that tastes like summer, this cheese tortellini pasta salad with tomatoes, basil, and corn absolutely has to be it.
+The spicy brown mustard and the honey add that slightly different twist to this traditional pasta salad.

 Save this Recipe